denten-books/plain-text/main.md

 systems, mediums, and automated discourses.
-If all this talk of value, ghosts, and necrosis sounds familiar, the reader will not be surprised when I advance Karl Marx as a preeminent theorist of the textual algorithm and someone able to help us reason about Kittler's computational conundrum.
-On towards Marx then, through the machine that although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.
+If all this talk of value, ghosts, and necrosis sounds familiar, the reader will not be surprised when I advance Karl Marx as a preeminent theorist of the textual algorithm and someone able to help us reason through Kittler's computational conundrum.
+On towards Marx then, through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.